AFLplusplus/AFLplusplus/qemu_mode/README.md

 ## 3) Bonus feature #1: deferred initialization

-As for LLVM mode (referes to its README for mode details) QEMU mode support the deferred initialization.
+As for LLVM mode (refer to its README for mode details) QEMU mode supports the deferred initialization.

-This can be enabled setting the environment variable AFL_ENTRYPOINT which allows to move the forkserver to a different part, e.g. just before the file is opened (e.g. way after command line parsing and config file loading, etc) which can be a huge speed improvement.
+This can be enabled setting the environment variable AFL_ENTRYPOINT which allows to move the forkserver to a different part, e.g. just before the file is opened (e.g. way after command line parsing and config file loading, etc.) which can be a huge speed improvement.
 Note that the specified address must be an address of a basic block.

 ## 4) Bonus feature #2: persistent mode

-QEMU mode support also persistent mode for x86 and x86_64 targets.
+QEMU mode supports also persistent mode for x86 and x86_64 targets.
 The environment variable to enable it is AFL_QEMU_PERSISTENT_ADDR=`start addr`.
-In this variable you must specify the address of the function that have to be the body of the persistent loop.
+In this variable you must specify the address of the function that has to be the body of the persistent loop.
 The code in this function must be stateless like in the LLVM persistent mode.
 The return address on stack is patched like in WinAFL in order to repeat the execution of such function.